tientrandinh/tientrandinh.github.io/_pages/cv.md

 Research Interests
 ======
-* Anomaly Detection, Computer Vision, Reliable and Generalizable Models.
+* My research interest lies in the intersection of Anomaly Detection, Computer Vision, AI models continuously adaptable to changing data environments, and their applications to real-world domains such as healthcare and economics.

 Publications
 ======